 Your indication to us that we are agreed on the ﬁnal cut of the DVD Production, and your direction to us to proceed to the next stage.

-You will be required to submit any necessary directions/speciﬁcations regarding the artwork and packaging within 5 working days following ﬁnal cut sign-off.
+You will be required to submit any necessary directions/speciﬁcations regarding the artwork within 5 working days following ﬁnal cut sign-off.

-This is an opportunity for you to make alterations or amendments to The Artwork and Packaging.
+This is an opportunity for you to make alterations or amendments to The Artwork.

-This is your written conﬁrmation to us that you have agreed to the artwork and packaging design and speciﬁcations supplied by Dream Engine.
+This is your written conﬁrmation to us that you have agreed to the artwork design and speciﬁcations supplied by Dream Engine.